FredMunene/eth-safari_2.0/DEPLOYMENT.md

    ```
 5. Deploy the `dist/` folder to your static host (Vercel, Netlify, Cloudflare Pages, etc.) and supply the two env vars above.
 6. Deploy the service-role proxy / Supabase Edge Function with `SUPABASE_SERVICE_ROLE_KEY`, `PRIVY_APP_SECRET`, and any Aqua credentials; ensure its endpoint is reachable from the frontend.
+7. Configure your host to serve the SPA fallback so `/apply` routes to `index.html`; the participant portal shares the same bundle.

 ## 7. Ops Proxy (Supabase Edge Function)
 - Deploy from the repo root once Supabase CLI is linked: